serraince/WildfireDetection/README.md

 ### Gaussian Mixture Models (GMM)

-GMMs are unsupervised clustering algorithms that model data as a mixture of different Gaussian distributions (GEOL0069 Notebook, 2025).
+GMMs are unsupervised clustering algorithms that model data as a mixture of different Gaussian distributions (Tsamados and Chen, 2022).
 They are soft-clustering methods, assigning probabilities to each point belonging to each cluster.
 Where K-Means is a more “strict” clustering method, GMM incorporates probability, making it more flexible.

 <img width="424" alt="Screenshot 2025-06-02 at 05 14 41" src="https://github.com/user-attachments/assets/6ad2746f-2b1f-4906-9ede-723820328c8a" />